missmatsuko/matsuko.ca/src/data/blog/stop-using-material-design-text-fields.md

 ![2 sets of English and French Reakit text fields with labels and values.
 The second set has its font size increased.](./assets/stop-using-material-design-text-fields/translated-fields-reakit-default-and-large-font-size-with-value.png)

+**Note: The Material Design field examples in this section were made with [Material UI](https://material-ui.com/).
+The fields actually behave differently from the ones on the Material Design site when the font size is increased.
+On the Material Design site, the labels are actually cut off rather than overflowing.
+The bottom line is, there just isn't a good solution for floating labels with multi-line text (which is more likely to happen with larger font sizes).
+If the box isn't resized, the label text won't fit into it.
+If the box is made taller to contain the full label's text, it ends up looking like a multi-line text field.
+Using regular, non-floating labels prevents this problem altogether.**

 ## But Google uses it!
 So if Google jumped off a cliff, you would, too?